liut/morrigan/README.md

 ## Features
  - Import documents of knowledge base from a table (CSV), save them into PostgreSQL
- - Based on the title and content of the document, generate and fill in QA items in the document using some APIs
+ - Based on the title and content of the document, generate vector of documents with Embedding API
  - Summarize the questions and generate corresponding vectors
  - Implement high-quality Q&A using vector search
  - Welcome message and preset messages